The international StarT has two award categories.

 is awarded to three best educational practices internationally.

 The International LUMA StarT Award and Education Award are considered the main prizes of StarT.
-The winners of these two awards will be given a memorable trip to Finland to receive their awards at the gala and to present their work at the LUMA symposium.
+The winners of these two awards will get a memorable trip to Finland to receive their awards at the gala and to present their work at the LUMA symposium (the gala is a part of the LUMA Symposium programme).
+The award includes travel costs and accommodation in Finland for the team.
+You can read more about a winning team’s memorable award trip experience in 2017 here.

 We will also nominate the public’s favourites and the most active country.
 They will be given a special honorary diploma.